seagetch/mcp-receiver/doc/Protocol.md

 Mobile app continues to send updated motion to specified port.
 No interactive communication is required.
 Just one-way stream from mobile app to computer.

 ## Serialization Format
-Data sent from mobile app is serialized special serialization format.
+Data sent from mobile app is serialized in special serialization format.
 Data format is a set of field, which consists of three part, length, field name, and value data.
 Fields are iterated until the end of the packets.
 Values are serialized in little endian.